YuginKysloff/guardian/readme.md

 # Eloquent Guardian
 Eloquent Guardian is your big beast that prevents anyone from accessing restricted content.
 It is like a bodyGUARD(ian), but it's less harmful.

- Also, you don't need to pay, it will work for you for free.
 # Installation
 Install the package:
 ```bash
 $ composer require rennokki/guardian
 ```

 If your Laravel version does not support package discovery, add this line in the `providers` array in your `config/app.php` file:
 ```php
 Rennokki\Guardian\GuardianServiceProvider::class,
 ```

 Publish the config file & migration files:
 ```bash
 $ php artisan vendor:publish
 ```

 Migrate the database:
 ```bash
 $ php artisan migrate
 ```

 Add the `HasPermissions` trait to your Eloquent model:
 ```php
 use Rennokki\Guardian\Traits\HasPermissions;